languagetool-org/languagetool-org.github.io/code-style.md

   with `x.y` being the version number of the next release.
 * Add `@Nullable` to methods that might return `null`, no matter if these methods are public or not.
+* Do not share same package path among submodules/subprojects, ex. between `language-en` and `language-core`.
+It is known as `split package` problem that prevent a migration for Java Platform Module System (JPMS) introduced in Java 9.
+Each individual language module should have its own and unique package path which will end with a language code, ex. `org.languagetool.language.en` and `org.languagetool.language.rules.en` for English language project.

 Examples for proper use of whitespace: